Asian stocks fall after Australia inflation accelerates

 Wall Street’s S&P 500 index rose 0.2% on Tuesday to its second high in two days, driven by strong earnings reports by some major companies.

-Australia’s government reported its underlying inflation rate rose by 0.7 percentage points to 2.1% in the quarter ending in September.
+Australia’s underlying inflation rose by 0.7 percentage points to an annual rate of 2.1% in the three months ending in September, the government reported.
 Fuel costs rose by a record 7.1%.

 Investors worry rising inflation as economies recover from the coronavirus pandemic might put pressure on central banks to roll back economic stimulus that is boosting stock prices.